 The Attorneys must be present with the person making the EPOA, at the time it is signed.
 The Notice Parties do not need to be present when the EPOA is being signed.
 An Attorney cannot be a Notice Party .

 The person making it must also attend a medical professional and get a form completed.
 This form will confirm that that the person has capacity to sign the EPOA.
 This will form part of the EPOA.
-The solicitor creating the EPOA will also sign a statement confirming the person understands the document that they are signing.
+The solicitor creating the EPOA will also sign a statement confirming the person understands the document that they are signing

-Create an Enduring Power of Attorney
+To create an Enduring Power of Attorney, click the button.

 Yes, but only by the person who created the document.
 It must be stated in the document that a named person can be substituted.
 An Attorney may not make the substitute.